antoinemeeus/url-shortener/README.md

 # Url-Shortener

-An URL shortener service (basically a glorified hashmap of urls)  written in Golang.
+A URL shortener service (basically a glorified hashmap of urls)  written in Golang.

 ## Requirement